bhowmikp/AWS-certification-notes/associateArchitect/architectAssociate.md

     - IAM Security Tools
         - IAM Credentials Report (account-level): a report that lists all your account's users and the status of their various credentials
         - IAM Access Advisor (user-level): access advisor shows the service permissions granted to a user and when those services were last accessed.
 You can use this information to revise your policies

+## EC2 Fundamentals

+- **EC2 (Elastic Compute Cloud)**: infrastructure as a service
+    - Consists of
+        - Renting virtual machines (EC2)
+        - storing data on virtual drives (EBS)
+        - distributing load across machines (ELB)
+        - scaling the services using an auto-scaling group (ASG)
+    - Config options
+        - Operating system: linux, windows, mac os
+        - how much compute power and cores (CPU)
+        - how much random-access memory (RAM)
+        - how much storage space
+            - network attached (EBS & EFS)
+            - hardware (EC2 Instance store)
+        - network card: speed of the card, public IP address
+        - firewall rules: security group
+        - Bootstrap script (configure at first launch): EC2 user data
+- EC2 user data: automate boot tasks.
+Only run once at the instance first start.
+EC2 User data script runs as root user so sudo privileges
+- EC2 Instance types
+    - general purpose: great for a diversity of workloads such as web servers or code repositories.
+Ex: t2.micro
+    - compute optimized: great for compute intensive tasks that require high performance processors such as batch workloads, emdia transcoding, high performance web servers, machine learning, game servers.
+Ex: C series
+    - memory optimized: fast performance for workloads that process large data sets in memory such as high performance relational/non-relation databases, distributed web scale cache store, in-memory databases, applications performing real time processing of big unstructured data.
+Ex: R series
+    - storage optimized: great for storage-intensive tasks that require high, sequential read and write access to large data sets on local storage such as high transaction online transaction processing, data warehousing applications, distributed file systems.
+Eg: I or D series
+    - ex: m5.2xlarge means m (instance class), 5 (generation), 2xlarge(size within the instance class)
+- Security groups: control how network traffic is allowed.
+Fundamental to network security.
+They are firewall
+    - Only contains allow rules.
+Can reference by IP or by security group
+    - Regulate: access to ports, authorized ip ranges, control of inbound/outbound network
+    - Good to know
+        - can be attached to multiple instances
+        - locked down to a region / VPC combination
+        - lives outside the EC2.
+If traffic is blocked the EC2 isntance wont see it
+        - good to maintain one seperate security group for SSH access
+        - if your application is not accessible (timeout), then its a security group issue.
+If your application gives a "connection refused" error, then its an application error or its not launched
+        - by deafult all inbound traffic is blocked. all outbound traffic is allowed
+- Ports to know
+    - 22 = SSH (Secure shell) - log into a linux instance
+    - 21 = FTP (File Transfer Protocol) - upload files into a file share
+    - 22 = SFTP (Secure file transfer protocol) - upload files using SSH
+    - 80 = HTTP - access unssecured websites
+    - 443 = HTTPS - access secured websites
+    - 3389 = RDP (Remote Desktop Protocol) - log into a windows instance
+- **Instance connect**: ssh into ec2 instance from browser
+- Reminder: IAM Roles can be attached to EC2 instances.
+This is how we let the EC2 instance interact with AWS services
+- EC2 instances purchasing options
+    - on demand instances: short workload, predictable pricing
+        - highest cost but no upfornt payment.
+No long term commitment
+        - recommended for short term and un-interrupted workloads
+    - reserved (1 or 3 years): 75% discount compared to on-demand.
+Recommended for steady state usage applications
+        - reserved instances: long workloads
+        - convertible reserved instances: long workloads with flexible instances
+            - can change EC2 instance type.
+54% discount
+        - scheduled reserved instances: launch within time window you reserve
+    - spot instances: short workloads, cheap, can lose instances (less reliable)
+        - can get upto 90% discount compared to On-demand
+        - instances that you can 'lose' at any point of time if your max price is less than the current spot price
+        - useful for workloads that are resilient to failure: batch jobs, data analysis, any distributed workloads.
+Bad for critical jobs
+        - steps to terminate spot instances: cancel spot request and then terminate the instances
+    - dedicated hosts: book an entire physical server, control instance placement
+        - helps with compliance requirements and reduce costs by allowing you to use your existing server-bound software licenses
+        - more expensive. require 3 year reservation period
+    - dedicated isntances: instances running on hardware that's dedicated to you.
+May share hardware with other instances in same account
+- **Spot Fleets** = set of spot instances + (optional) on-demand instances.
+Allows us to automatically request Spot instancs with the lowest price
+    - the spot fleet will try to meet the target capacity with price constaints
+        - can have multiple launch pools, so that the fleet can choose
+        - spot fleet stops launching instaces when reaching capacity or max cost
+    - strategies to allocate spot instances
+        - lowestPrice: from the pool with the lowest price (cost optimization, short workload)
+        - diversified: distributed across all pools (great for availalbility, long workloads)
+        - capacityOptimized: pool with the optimal capacity for the number of instances